Mitch-hart/HomeLab/Considerations and improvements.md

 - [ ] Documentation and Wiki: Start a DokuWiki or MediaWiki for documenting lab configurations and procedures.
 - [ ] Team Communication: Implement Mattermost or Rocket.Chat if collaboration is needed.
 - [ ] Physical Lab Security: Ensure the physical security of lab equipment.
-- [ ] Migrate Hosting: Migrate the hosting environment to new hardware and proxmox hyper visor
+- [ ] Migrate Hosting: Migrate the hosting environment to new hardware and proxmox hyper visor.
+- [ ] VPN: Access lab remotely, configure a VPN on the OPNsense firewall to ensure secure access.
+- [ ] War Room Scenarios: Set up red team/blue team scenarios within your lab for practical cybersecurity experiences.
+- [ ] Updates and Patch Management: Regularly update and patch all systems, especially the OS running on UKLHOST01 and ParrotOS machine.
+- [ ] CIS and Group Policies: Implement Group Policies through Domain Controller to manage security settings across machines.